+Canadian Radio-television and Telecommunications Commission

+Broadcasting Decision CRTC 2023-269

+PDF version

+Reference: Part 1 licence renewal application posted on 27 October 2022

+Ottawa, 21 August 2023

+9643125 Canada Inc.

-Canadian Radio-television and Telecommunications Commission Broadcasting Decision CRTC 2023-193 PDF version Reference: Part 1 licence renewal application posted on 22 November 2022 Ottawa, 6 July 2023 International Harvesters for Christ Evangelistic Association Inc. Charlottetown and Summerside, Prince Edward Island Public record: 2022-0672-1 CIOG-FM Charlottetown and its transmitter CIOG-FM-1 Summerside - Licence renewal - 1.
-The Commission has the authority, pursuant to subsections 9(1) and 9.1(1) of the Broadcasting Act, to issue and renew licences and to make orders imposing conditions on the carrying on of a broadcasting undertaking that it considers appropriate for the implementation of the broadcasting policy set out in subsection 3(1) of the Broadcasting Act. - Consistent with that authority, the Commission renews the broadcasting licence for the English-language commercial specialty (Religious music) radio programming undertaking CIOG-FM Charlottetown, Prince Edward Island, and its transmitter CIOG-FM-1 Summerside from 1 September 2023 to 31 August 2030.1 The Commission did not receive any interventions in regard to this application. - 3.
+Halifax, Nova Scotia Public record: 2022-0501-2 CHHU-FM Halifax - Licence renewal - 1.
+The Commission has the authority, pursuant to subsections 9(1) and 9.1(1) of the Broadcasting Act, to issue and renew licences and to make orders imposing conditions on the carrying on of a broadcasting undertaking that it considers appropriate for the implementation of the broadcasting policy set out in subsection 3(1) of the Broadcasting Act. - 2.
+Consistent with that authority, the Commission renews the broadcasting licence for the commercial ethnic specialty radio programming undertaking CHHU-FM Halifax, Nova Scotia, from 1 September 2023 to 31 August 2030.1 The Commission did not receive any interventions in regard to this application. - 3.
 Pursuant to subsection 49(1) of the Online Streaming Act, the conditions of licence that existed prior to the date of royal assent of that Act are deemed to be conditions imposed under an order made pursuant to section 9.1 of the new Broadcasting Act.
 As such, the conditions of licence for this licensee became conditions of service and continue to apply to the licensee.
 For ease of reference, the conditions of service for this licensee are set out in the appendix to this decision.
 Further, the formal broadcasting licence document issued to a licensee may set out additional requirements for the undertaking, relating to, for example, technical parameters or prohibitions on transfer.
-The licensee shall also adhere to any such requirements set out in the broadcasting licence for the undertaking. - 4.
-When the Commission published this application for comment, it identified an instance of apparent non-compliance for the licensee of CIOG-FM related to Canadian content development obligations.
-However, upon further review of the 1 The original licence expiry date for the station was 31 August 2021.
-The licence was administratively renewed until 31 August 2022 as a result of Broadcasting Decision 2020-381 and until 31 August 2023 as a result of Broadcasting Decision 2021-298.
+The licensee shall also adhere to any such requirements set out in the broadcasting licence for the undertaking.
+Reminders Approval prior to a change in ownership 4.
+As indicated in a letter decision dated 24 May 2023, in the current licence term, the licensee was found to be in non-compliance with subsection 11(4) of the Radio Regulations, 1986, which requires licensees to obtain the prior approval of the 1 The original licence expiry date for the station was 31 August 2022.
+The licence was administratively renewed until 31 August 2023 as a result of Broadcasting Decision 2021-297.